Skip to main content

 #7 Use a secure method for remote administration

-It is possible to set up an Unraid server so that it can safely be administered remotely but this should never be done by simply exposing the Unraid webGUI to the internet.
+It is possible to set up an Unraid server so that it can safely be administered remotely but this should never be done by simply exposing the Unraid WebGUI to the internet.

 A frequent way to secure such a connection is to use VPN technology.
 Unraid includes as standard the WireGuard VPN, and an OpenVPN plugin and Docker container is also available.
 In addition many routers have built in VPN support which can be used.

-An alternative for making the webGUI remotely accessible is to install the Unraid Connect plugin, which can provide a secure remote access solution that utilizes SSL to ensure your connection is fully encrypted.
+An alternative for making the WebGUI remotely accessible is to install the Unraid Connect plugin, which can provide a secure remote access solution that utilizes SSL to ensure your connection is fully encrypted.